naresh9448/Mysampleprojects/Pedicle screw IFU.md

 ## 9. Postoperative Care

 - Monitor for signs of infection, implant migration, or neurological compromise.
-- Advise patient on activity restrictions and follow-up schedule.
+- Advise the patient on activity restrictions and follow-up schedule.
 - Imaging may be required to confirm implant position.

 ---